tud-phi/franka-emika-guide/README.md

 cmake --build .
 ```

 This last command may take several minutes to compile the code.
+Also, the version (in this case 0.13.3) is constantly getting updated by Franka Emika.
+So check there install instructions (warning, these don't get updated frequently enough and can be behind what is needed) and github for the most up to date instructions and versions of libfranka.

 ## Setting up the `franka_humun_friendly_controllers`